caseyg/awesome/TOPICS.md

 *   [tadata-org/fastapi\_mcp](https://github.com/tadata-org/fastapi_mcp) - Expose your FastAPI endpoints as Model Context Protocol (MCP) tools, with Auth!

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Open-source CLI that can be used in Headless mode to run async cloud agents or TUI mode as an in sync coding agent
+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Source-controlled AI checks, enforceable in CI.
+Powered by the open-source Continue CLI

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.